AhmadAlsaadi/ENCH320-Numpy/README.md

 - License

 ## Introduction
 Numerical methods are essential for solving mathematical problems that cannot be addressed analytically.
-This repository focuses on hands-on learning, providing practical examples and exercises to help you grasp the concepts of numerical differentiation, integration, root finding, and more.
-Each notebook contains various tasks and challenges to reinforce learning.
+They play a crucial role in various fields such as engineering, physics, computer science, and finance.
+This repository focuses on hands-on learning, providing practical examples and exercises to help you grasp concepts such as numerical differentiation, integration, and root finding.

+It is designed for learners who want to enhance their understanding of numerical techniques through Python programming, whether you are a student, educator, or professional looking to refresh your skills.

 ## Prerequiste
 To get the most out of this repository, you should have a basic understanding of Python.
 If you're new to Python, we recommend checking out resources like [Python Principles](https://pythonprinciples.com/) before diving into these notebooks.